-Encompassing an area of 330 square kilometers (200 square kilometers occupied by the lake, Lake Manyara National Park was declared a game reserve in 1957.
+Encompassing an area of 330 square kilometers (200 square kilometers occupied by the lake, Lake Manyara National Park has declared a game reserve in 1957.
 Later upgraded into a national park after three years.
 It is located between the escarpments of the Great Rift Valley and is 130 km from Arusha.

 This park can be visited on day tour excursions.
-In addition to the Majimoto (hot Sulphur springs) at the southern end of the park, this protected area is composed of woodlands, swamps and grasslands.
+In addition to the Majimoto (hot Sulphur springs) at the southern end of the park.
+This protected area is composed of woodlands, swamps and grasslands.

 Tucked at the base of the Great Rift Valley escarpment, Lake Manyara National Park tempts travelers with its spectacular beauty.
-The park’s lush habitats isn’t only restricted to bird life, but there are also abundant animals such as hippos, giraffes, elephants and buffaloes.
+The park’s lush habitats isn’t only restricted to birdlife, but there are also abundant animals such as hippos, giraffes, elephants and buffaloes.

 This protected area is occupied by lush forests that are home to blue monkeys, troops of baboons, buffaloes and more.
 Its flat topped acacia woodlands are roamed by prides of lions that can be seen stretched on the tree branches.

 To add on that, Lake Manyara play hosts over 400 species of birds.
-Some of these species are pelicans, red billed quelea, storks, sacred ibis, cormorants, Egyptian geese, African spoonbill, white faced duck and flamingoes.
+Some of these species are pelicans, red-billed quelea, storks, sacred ibis, cormorants, Egyptian geese, African spoonbill, white-faced duck and flamingoes.

 These excursions are offered daily and grants visitors opportunities to walk through the forest with experienced and armed ranger guides to provide protection.
 The tour includes visits to old trees that have existed for over 200 years.
 There are near the rift valley escarpment.
 This area offers a beautiful view of the park and surrounding villages.

-Offered in a suitable vehicles with pop up roof, Gam driving is one of the best ways to see Lake Manyara’s diverse Wildlife.
+Offered in a suitable vehicle with pop up roof, Gam driving is one of the best ways to see Lake Manyara’s diverse Wildlife.
 Besides being home to the famous tree climbing lions, Lake Manyara delights travelers with views of numerous wild animals during day varying from the smaller mammals (dik-dik, rabbits) to giant elephants, buffaloes and zebras.

 It is not that all species are common during day more the nocturnal species.
 Therefore the best time to see them is at night.
 Safari jeeps used for night game drive differentiate themselves from those used during day with top roof lights and are open on both sides.